 “The trick is to reapply,” the esthetician says.
 “All chemical sunscreens break down after a few hours.”
 Our estheticians usually recommend nothing higher than an SPF 30, reapplied every two hours.
 Mineral sunscreens can also be washed or rubbed off, so reapply as frequently as you would a chemical sunscreen.

-For more on finding the right SPF for you, visit with a practitioner or esthetician at a Pharmaca near you, or check out our online selection of favorite sunscreens from brands like Goddess Garden, Supergoop, Alba and Badger.
+For more on finding the right SPF for you, visit with a practitioner or esthetician at a Pharmaca near you, or check out our online selection of favorite sunscreens from brands like Goddess Garden, Alba Botanica and Badger.